SpringVaS/QuerySeatfinder/Readme.md

 ## Features

 The database offers a value every 5 minutes.
 You can choose a down sampling interval.
 Furthermore the aggregation method when downsampling method can be specified.
 Implemented options are arithmetic mean and gaussian weighted around the sampling time.
-The derivation for the gaussian method is chosen such that the value at the furthest time in the interval would have a share of 20 percent
+The derivation for the gaussian method is chosen such that the value at the furthest time in the interval would have a share of 20 percent.

 ## Output

-The tool outputs the estimated seat occupation of all libraries on campus into an excel file named 'data.xls'
+The tool outputs the estimated seat occupation of all libraries on campus into an excel file named 'data.xls'.